StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 that loss, and the cost of repairing the damage is frequently much higher than the cost would have been to simply send the delayed frame.
+Just because a frame arrives too late to be displayed does not mean that the data within that frame is not important.
+The data contained with a frame is used not only to display that frame, but also in the construction of subsequent frames.

 ## Head of Line Blocking / Traffic Priorities